📚 What does this SEO resources hub include? (Direct answer)

 AI Search Practitioners

-The AEO/GEO checklist is one of the most thorough public resources on AI search optimisation — covering citation signals, entity clarity, and platform-specific tactics.
+The AEO/GEO checklist is one of the most thorough public resources on AI search optimisation — covering citation signals, entity clarity, and platform-specific GEO tactics for ChatGPT, Perplexity, and Google AI Overviews.

 Founders & Product Teams